itsjackfan/CUT_Tag/README.md

   `plotBox` A function used to generate a box plot based on the given `data` object.
 Optional inclusion to save the p-values to a variable named `pvals`.
   `plotHeatmap` A function used to generate a heatmap based on the given `data` object.
   `plotProfS` A function used to generate a separate profile plot based on the given `data` object.
-  `plotProfM` A function used to generate a merged profile plot based on the given `data` object while merging by the given `merges` condition(s).
+  `plotProfM` A function used to generate a merged profile plot based on the given `data` object.
   `plotPCA` A function used to generate a count-based PCA plot based on the given `data` object.
 NOTE: This is the only plot function that uses non-normalized, count-based data.